mikbry/awesome-webgpu/readme.md

 ### Try out WebGPU

-- [Chrome](https://www.google.com/chrome/) - WebGPU supported by default in Windows and macOS
+- [Chrome](https://www.google.com/chrome/) - WebGPU supported by default in Windows and macOS.
-- Chrome for Android - WebGPU supported by default
+- Chrome for Android - WebGPU supported by default.
-- [Edge](https://www.microsoft.com/edge/) - WebGPU supported by default
+- [Edge](https://www.microsoft.com/edge/) - WebGPU supported by default.
 - [Firefox Nightly](https://nightly.mozilla.org/) - Go to `about:config` and set `dom.webgpu.enabled` to true.
 - [Safari](https://apple.com/safari/) - Enable the Develop menu by going to `Safari` &rightarrow; `Settings` &rightarrow; `Advanced` &rightarrow; `Show features for web developers`.
 Then in the `Develop` menu or in `Settings`, you can enable WebGPU in `Feature Flags` &rightarrow; `WebGPU`.
 - iOS Safari - You can enable WebGPU in `Settings` &rightarrow; `Safari` &rightarrow; `Advanced` &rightarrow; `Feature Flags` &rightarrow; `WebGPU`.